lnco-epfl/graasp-player/docs/shuffling.md

 # Shuffling

-Shuffling is a hidden feature only available when adding a query parameter to the URL of the Graasp Player interface.
+Shuffling is a hidden feature only available when adding a query parameter to the URL of the LNCO.ai Player interface.
 In this document, we describe how shuffling works.

 ## Query Parameter